- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Many patients with lower back syndromes may experience pain relief as early as the third treatment session.
 Comparison of pre-treatment MRI´s with post-treatment MRI´s has shown a 50% reduction in the size and extent of herniation.
 In clinical studies, 86% of patients reported relief of back pain with the our system.
 Within the past five years, some private practice clinicians have reported success rates as high as 90%.

 Each treatment session averages 25 to 30 minutes in duration (research has established that optimum results are achieved with sessions that incorporate 10 to 15 decompression/relaxation cycles).
 On average, one daily session for 20-30 treatments is necessary for patient self-healing to occur.

 Herniated discs generally respond within 20 sessions, while patients with degenerated discs may need ongoing therapy at regulated intervals to remain pain free.
 Still other patients, due to lifestyle or occupation, may also require maintenance therapy.
-Patients with posterior facet syndromes may achieve complete remission with 10 or fewer sessions.
-Research has demonstrated that most patients achieve full remission from pain after the initial treatment regimen.
+Patients suffering from posterior facet syndromes may be able to achieve complete remission with less than 10 sessions.
+Research on herniated disc treatment shows that most patients will achieve full remission from back pain after the initial treatment regimen is completed.

 What is the typical diagnosis?

 Since non-specific low back pain and cervical pain generally encompass a myriad of mechanical failures, including muscles, tendons, ligaments, and other soft tissue that encroach or produce pressure on the nerves, the term intervertebral disc syndrome can be used.
 This diagnosis does not necessarily require (although recommended) an MRI to confirm the presence of a disc involvement

 Who can benefit from using Disc Decompression Therapy?